For active psoriatic arthritis (PsA) in adult TNFi‑IR patients1

 Data Limitations: Week 2 data for all comparisons were not adjusted for multiplicity; therefore, statistical significance has not been established.

-ACR=American College of Rheumatology; ACR20=improvement of at least 20% in tender joint count, swollen joint count, and at least 3 other core criteria; DMARD=disease‑modifying antirheumatic drug; IR=intolerance or inadequate response; NRI=nonresponder imputation; QD=once per day; TNFi=tumor necrosis factor inhibitor
+ACR=American College of Rheumatology; ACR20=improvement of at least 20% in tender joint count, swollen joint count, and at least 3 other core criteria (patient assessment of pain, patient global assessment, HAQ-DI, physician global assessment, and hs-CRP); DMARD=disease‑modifying antirheumatic drug; IR=intolerance or inadequate response; NRI=nonresponder imputation; QD=once per day; TNFi=tumor necrosis factor inhibitor

 RINVOQ is a once-daily JAK inhibitor1